PhillipRothenbeck/tsunami_lab/documentation/source/chapters/assignment_11.rst

   :align: center
   :width: 600

-  Process with rank 4 recieves orange border cells from processes 3 and 5 before the x-sweep and the green cells (results from the x-sweep) from 1 and 7 before the y-sweep.
+  Process with rank 4 receives orange border cells from processes 3 and 5 before the x-sweep and the green cells (results from the x-sweep) from 1 and 7 before the y-sweep.

 The resulting workflow is as follows: First, the vertical borders are sent from the old data to the left and right neighbors.
 Then the x-sweep is performed.
 Then we send the horizontal borders from the results to the upper and lower neighbors.
 Finally, we can perform the y-sweep.